 In 2001, WE CAN served 15 women.

-That first year, 2001, WE CAN helped 15 women, providing guidance on options, including how to get back to school, and making connections to volunteers for mentoring and support; helping to complete forms for emergency fuel assistance, financial aid for education, job applications; and offering information and referrals to other organizations on the Cape.
+Our first year, 2001, WE CAN helped 15 women, providing guidance and options, including: How to get back to school; Connections to volunteers for mentoring and support; Helping to complete forms for emergency assistance, Financial aid for education, Job applications; and Information and Referrals to other organizations on the Cape.
 Legal consultations provided by volunteer attorneys begin.

-By 2011, our 10th anniversary year, we served approximately 1,200 women with a broad range of programs and services.
+By 2011, our 10th anniversary year, we were serving approximately 1,200 women a year with a broad range of programs and services.
 Thanks to a committed base of donors and supporters, WE CAN had achieved financial stability and began to expand services to include a financial empowerment program and additional work and career support services.

-At the beginning of 2013, following a highly successful capital campaign, we moved into a permanent home on Route 28 in Harwich Port with a sign prominently displayed for all to see.
-This increased visibility and a broadened awareness of the effective work WE CAN does across the Cape community, drove tremendous growth in the number of women served year over year.
+Two years later, in 2013, following a highly successful capital campaign, we moved into a permanent home on Route 28 in Harwich Port with a sign prominently displayed for all to see.
+This increased visibility and the growing awareness of WE CAN's effective work across the Cape community drove tremendous growth in the number of women served year over year.
 During this period, we began offering personal development workshops, and the PathMaker’s mentoring program expanded.